-- Pinterest.
 You can find outdoor active games for your whole family, fitness ideas for busy moms, healthy meals, and more.
-Remember that if weight loss is a goal, you cannot out exercise a bad diet.
+Remember that if weight loss is a goal, you cannot out-exercise a bad diet.

-- Clare Smith’s blog is full of great workouts and recipes.
-She is especially geared to Christian mom’s.
+This blog is full of great workouts and recipes.
+She is especially geared to Christian moms.
 Her Train Hard page is a great starting point.

-- Meal and Recipe Ideas: The Whole 30 Blog, Well Fed by Melissa Joulwan (one of my absolute favorite cookbooks), Beachbody Blog has a huge collection of yummy and mostly easy recipes, and for a treat or weeks when I know our schedule is going to be crazy, I love HelloFresh!
+The Whole 30 Blog, Well Fed by Melissa Joulwan (one of my absolute favorite cookbooks), and the Beachbody Blog have a huge collection of yummy and mostly easy recipes, and for a treat or weeks when I know our schedule is going to be crazy, I love HelloFresh!

-- Home workout options: For hand weights and resistance bands, Amazon usually has the best prices.
-21 Day Fix is a favorite program for many moms; the workouts are only 30 minutes, it comes with a meal plan that has color coded containers so there’s no measuring or kitchen scales needed, and the food is yummy.
-For whole families, FamilyTime Fitness is a great homeschool PE resource.
-For dads, moms, and teens who may want to just get a workout done and get on with their day, 22 Minute Hard Corps is fast and gets your heart rate up quickly.
-At our house, screen time must be earned by exercising, so we have a laminated chart that keeps track of each child’s activity: 5 minutes of screen time for 10 bear crawls, or running the stairs five times, or doing 10 wall pushups, etc. 10 minutes are earned for completing FitKids Club (a kid’s workout DVD) or doing 15 minutes of yoga (we have a list of specific stretches from our occupational therapist).
+At our house, screen time must be earned by exercising, so we have a laminated chart that keeps track of each child’s activity: 5 minutes of screen time for ten bear crawls, running the stairs five times, or doing ten wall pushups, etc. 10 minutes are earned for completing FitKids Club (a kid’s workout DVD) or doing 15 minutes of yoga (we have a list of specific stretches from our occupational therapist).
 It’s amazing what a child will do to watch an episode of Liberty’s Kids.